mjmoon/sta313-project-datasets/README.md

 ## Ontario Schools

-The files contain data about publicly funded Ontario schools (public and Catholic schools) from kindergarten to grade 12.
+The files in [ONT-SCHOOL](ont-school/) contain data about publicly funded Ontario schools (public, Catholic, and some non-standard schools) from kindergarten to grade 12.
 The original data files were retrieved from the following links.

 -  [School information and student demographics](https://data.ontario.ca/dataset/school-information-and-student-demographics)
 -  [Enrolment by grade in elementary schools](https://data.ontario.ca/dataset/enrolment-by-grade-in-elementary-schools)